 BEALL, Jim (D) 15th Senate District.
 Jim Beall brings a lifetime of experience in government efficiency, transportation, and human services to the Senate.
 He has made his mark at the San Jose City Council, Santa Clara County Board of Supervisors, and Legislature by playing key roles in the building of Highways 85 and 87; bringing BART to San Jose; and improving California's foster care system.
 He also helped create the Children's Health Initiative so that every child in Santa Clara County could have medical coverage.
 He and his wife, Pat, were married in 1983 and live in San Jose.
 He has two stepsons.
-Beall is a San Jose State graduate with a degree in Political Science, Committees: Human Services (Chair): Budget and Fiscal Review: Governance and Finance: Health: Transportation and Housing.
-Select Committees: Mental Health (Chair); Autism and Related Disorders; Climate Change and AB 32 Implementation.
+Beall is a San Jose State graduate with a degree in Political Science.
+Committees: Transportation and Housing (Chair), Appropriations; Budget and Fiscal Review; Governance and Finance; Public Employment and Retirement.
+Select Committees: Mental Health (Chair); Passenger Rail (Vice Chair); Biltieracy and Dual Immersion Programs in California; Climate Change and AB 32 Implementation.
 Joint Committee: Legislative Audit.